A Quick Floatation Education

-FAQ #1 – What is an isolation tank?
+FAQ #1 – What is a float tank?

 Floatation Tanks come in different shapes and sizes depending on the manufacturer.
 The isolation tank chamber resembles an over-sized enclosed bathtub in which the bottom of the tank is filled with 10-11 inches of water that has been saturated with 800-1000 lbs (360-500 kg) of Epsom salt (magnesium sulfate).

 The floatation tank experience is meant to provide an ideal environment for the floater; free from light, noise, and touch floating allows specific areas of the brain to engage in healing, self-improvement, and creativity.
 The salt water and air inside the chamber is regulated at a temperature of 95.9 Fº (35.5 Cº), the same temperature as the surface of your skin.
 The chamber is designed to be completely dark and ear plugs are provided to the floater.

 FAQ #2 – What are they used for?